 Campaigners often forget how to communicate with GMC effectively while new campaigners often don’t know how to join the team and work with us.
 The purpose of this session is…

 INCREASING NUMBER OF GIRLS BEING MUTILATED DURING COVID-19 LOCKDOWNS.
 UNFPA ESTIMATES 4 MILLION GIRLS AT RISK

 The 5th study was carried out in January 2021, by Sadia Isaak and her team, to further validate the dramatically improving metrics we had obtained in our 4th longitudinal study, completed in October 2020.

-In this day and age of the 21st century, it is recognized that to have a voice is empowerment.
-Women and girls either shy away or lack the platform to present their grievances directly to decision-makers, the proposed media campaign programme will publicize girls’ voices and rights in a culturally appropriate manner to provoke discourses on inclusive policy reform and equitable treatment.
+In this day and age of the 21st century, is it recognized that voice is empowerment.
+Women and girls either shy away or lack the platform to present their grievances directly to decision-makers, the proposed media campaign program will publicise girls’ harmful acting by traditional cutting.
+The opportunity to raise awareness as in imposing experience of self-worth which this campaign anticipates realizing.

 My name is Shucayb Obsiiye, I am a Somali journalist based in Jigjiga who has worked with some of the main media houses in the region for the past years.
 I currently work for Horn cable TV in the Somali region of Ethiopia.
 In addition, I am one of the journalists who write on social media from the Somali region of Ethiopia country.

 My name is Mohamed Ali and I am a Somali journalist working for Kebri-Dahar FM in the Somali region.
 It is my pleasure to get my first opportunity in working Global Media Campaign and I am very interested in being part of the international media campaign to end FGM in the Somali Region.